devosoft/Empirical/paper.md

 Empirical amplifies Emscripten by fleshing out its interface for interaction with browser elements.
 DOM elements are bound to corresponding C++ objects (e.g., `emp::Button` manages a `<button>` and `emp::Canvas` manages a `<canvas>`) and are easily manipulated from within C++.
 Empirical also packages collections of prefabricated web widgets (e.g., configuration managers or collapsible data displays).
-These tools radically simplify generating a mobile-friendly, web-based GUI for existing software.
+These tools simplify generating a mobile-friendly, web-based GUI for existing software.

 A live demo of Empirical widgets, presented alongside their source C++ code, is available [here](https://devosoft.github.io/empirical-prefab-demo/empirical-prefab-demo).

 ## Runtime Efficiency

-WebAssembly's runtime efficiency is a major driver of its growing impact on web app development.
-Just-in-time compilation engines translate critical sections into native machine code [@haas2017bringing], giving at least 50% --- and at times closer to 90% --- of native performance and providing an order of magnitude speed increase over JavaScript alone [@jangda2019not].
-Theis opens the door to entirely new possibilities for browser-based scientific computation.
+WebAssembly's runtime efficiency has driven its adoption in web development [@haas2017bringing], achieving 50% to 90% of native performance [@jangda2019not] and enabling new possibilities for browser-based scientific computation.
-For example, [Avida-ED](https://avida-ed.msu.edu/) simulates hundreds of thousands of generations of digital organisms within the span of a class period.
+For example, [Avida-ED](https://avida-ed.msu.edu/) simulates billions of digital organisms in a day.

-More broadly, Empirical supports runtime efficiency in scientific computing by providing optimized tools for performance-critical tasks.
+More broadly, Empirical provides optimized tools for performance-critical tasks.
-For example, `emp::BitArray` and `emp::BitVector` classes are faster drop-in replacements for their standard library equivalents (`std::bitset` and `std::vector<bool>`) while providing extensive additional functionality for rapid bit manipulations.
+For example, `emp::BitArray` and `emp::BitVector` are faster drop-in replacements for their standard library equivalents (`std::bitset` and `std::vector<bool>`) while providing extensive additional functionality.
-Likewise,`emp::Random` wraps a cutting-edge high-performance pseudorandom number generator algorithm [@widynski2020squares].
-At a more fundamental level, Empirical's header-only design prioritizes ease of use and runtime performance at the cost of somewhat longer compilation times.
+More fundamentally, Empirical's header-only design prioritizes ease of use and runtime performance, albeit at the cost of longer compilation times.

 ## Debugging

-Software bugs that slip through into production can inflict huge costs, especially in scientific contexts where the validity of generated data and analyses is paramount.
+Undetected software bugs can damage the scientific validity of generated data and analyses.

-In conjunction with unit tests and integration tests, runtime safety checks are commonly used to flag potential bugs.
-Most programming languages (Rust, Python, etc.) provide built-in support to detect common runtime violations, such as out-of-bounds indexing or bad type conversions.
+However, in an effort to maximize performance, C++ eschews common run time safety checks such as out-of-bounds indexing or memory managment errors.
-C++ does not, in an effort to maximize performance.
-However, standard library vendors --- like [GCC's `libstdc++`](https://web.archive.org/web/20210118212109/https://gcc.gnu.org/onlinedocs/libstdc++/manual/debug_mode_using.html), [Clang's `libc++`](https://web.archive.org/web/20210414014331/https://libcxx.llvm.org/docs/DesignDocs/DebugMode.html), and [Microsoft's `stl`](https://web.archive.org/web/20210121201948/https://docs.microsoft.com/en-us/cpp/standard-library/checked-iterators?view=msvc-160) --- do provide some proprietary support for such safety checks.
-This support, however, is limited and poorly documented[^1].
+Standard library vendors --- like [GCC's `libstdc++`](https://web.archive.org/web/20210118212109/https://gcc.gnu.org/onlinedocs/libstdc++/manual/debug_mode_using.html), [Clang's `libc++`](https://web.archive.org/web/20210414014331/https://libcxx.llvm.org/docs/DesignDocs/DebugMode.html), and [Microsoft's `stl`](https://web.archive.org/web/20210121201948/https://docs.microsoft.com/en-us/cpp/standard-library/checked-iterators?view=msvc-160) --- do provide some support for such safety checks, which is incomplete and poorly documented[^1].
-Empirical supplements vendors' runtime safety checking by providing drop-in replacements for `std::array`, `std::optional`, and `std::vector` with stronger runtime safety checks when compiled in debug mode.
-Empirical also furnishes a safety-checked pointer wrapper, `emp::Ptr`, that identifies memory leaks and invalid memory access in debug mode while retaining the full speed of raw pointers in release mode.
+Empirical supplements vendors' runtime safety checking by providing drop-in replacements for standard library containers and even raw pointers, identifying memory leaks and invalid memory access in debug mode while retaining the full speed of raw pointers in release mode.

 Because of poor support for built-in runtime safety checks, C++ developers typically use an external toolchain to detect and diagnose runtime violations.
 Popular tools include Valgrind, GDB, and runtime sanitizers.